felipefialho/coding-style/README.md

 <a name="css-pre-processors"></a>
 ### 3.6.
 Pre-Processors

 I use pre-processors in all projects.
-Today I use `LESS`.
+Today I use `Stylus`, but some projects use `LESS`.

 Warning with nesting rules of pre-processors.
 Continue keep without nesting.